 Conclusion

-So, the next time you find yourself in New York City, make sure to visit the Natural History Museum and experience the awe-inspiring presence of the T. rex for yourself.
-And after your visit, share your thoughts, photos, and reflections on social media using the hashtag #NYCNaturalHistoryTrex.
+So, the next time you find yourself in New York City, make sure to visit the Natural History Museum and experience the awe-inspiring presence of the T. And after your visit, share your thoughts, photos, and reflections on social media using the hashtag #NYCNaturalHistoryTrex. rex for yourself.
 Let’s continue the conversation and share the wonder of this incredible creature with the world!